She notices the pattern.

 That alone made her stomach tighten.
 Dan did not discover manners unless something had already gone wrong.

 This wasn’t how conversations started at Aegis.
+This wasn’t how anything started.
 Dan never walked people anywhere.
 If there was a problem, you were summoned.
 If there wasn’t, you stayed where you were.

 Olivia saved her work, pushed back from her desk, and stood.
-She smoothed the front of her black turtleneck, a habit more than a necessity, and followed him into the outer corridor that ringed the analysts’ floor.
+She smoothed the front of her black turtleneck, a habit more than a necessity, something to do with her hands and followed him into the outer corridor that ringed the analysts’ floor.

 She’d worked at Aegis Analytics for just over five years.
 Long enough to know the rhythms.
 Long enough to know this wasn’t one of them.
 Dan didn’t do hallway walks.
 If he needed something, he emailed.
 If he was annoyed, he hovered.
 If you were in trouble, you were called into his office, door half-closed, blinds still open.